amnezia-vpn/amnezia.org-content/docs/en/instructions/09_about_protocols/09_about_protocols.md

 ### About protocols

-> We do not recommend using OpenVPN, Wireguard, IKEv2 protocols without traffic masking in countries
-> with high level of censorship, as the ip address of your VPS may be blocked.
-To avoid blocking use only
-> OpenVPN over Cloak.
+> We do not recommend using OpenVPN, Wireguard, IKEv2 protocols without traffic masking in countries with high level of censorship, as the ip address of your VPS may be blocked.
+To avoid blocking use only OpenVPN over Cloak.
-&nbsp;

 ### OpenVPN